Welcome to IU Bloomington! We're looking forward to helping you get off to a great start during your first term. Use this to-do list to get started!

 We suggest bookmarking the home page.
 It's a calendar you'll want to keep referring back to.

 - Grant third-party payer access to parents or guardians

 If someone is helping you fund your college education, make it easy for him or her to do it.

 Let your parents (and whomever else you choose) set up e-bill notifications, pay bills electronically, and view bursar account details.
-The Office of the Bursar has easy instructions for you to set up an authorized payer.
+Student Central has easy instructions for you to set up an authorized payer.